BrysonBracken/ParallelWebCrawler/README.md

 ### Description

-This project was built from a starter code provied by Udacity for a Udacity Nanodegree program.
-The application was converted from a single thread to a multithread web crawler that extracts all words from a given website and will follow any link found to a given depth and extract all words said linked sites also.
+This project was built from a starter code provided by Udacity for a Udacity Nanodegree program.
+The application was converted from a single thread to a multithread web crawler that extracts all words from a given website and will follow any link found to a given depth and extract all words from said linked sites also.
 It will then calculate the most used words in the crawled sites and save a given amount of top used words to a file.

 ###